 Types of service contracts we regularly draft, review and advise on

-- Management contracts including property management;
+- Management contracts, including property management;

 - Freight and logistics services contracts;

-- Supply contracts generally
+- Service and supply contracts generally